MeanBanana/MeanBanana/README.md

 ### C2C platform

-A PHP web application that allows consumers connect with others to stand in queues for them.
+A PHP web application that allows consumers to connect with others to stand in queues for them.

 **Technologies**